ChannelFinder/ChannelFinderService/src/main/resources/api_description.rst

 Remove property with the given property_name from the channel with the given channel_name.

-The authenticated user must belong to the group that owns the property to be removed.
+The authenticated user must belong to the group that owns the property.
 (Administrator role overrides this restriction.)

 **Remove Property**